munificent/journal/asset/post/2020-04-05-crafting-crafting-interpreters.md

 chapter that readers had already read.
 I didn't want to paint myself into a corner or invalidate any previously-published material.

-The entire time I was designing the language, coding the interpreters, and splitting the codebases into chapters, I had not done any actual writing.
-Just lots of hacking on code through the summer of 2016.
+So the entire time I was designing the language, coding the interpreters, and splitting the codebases into chapters, I had not done any actual writing.
+I didn't want to put down any prose until I knew the code was solid.
+So I spent the summer of 2016 just hacking on code.
 It was, honestly, a blast.
 The programming part is definitely the fun part, and it was a joy to tinker on the code and figure out how to break it into chapters.
 Sort of like making a jigsaw puzzle and solving it at the same time.

 After a few months, it was all there.
 Every single line of code for the entire book.
 A complete list of chapters.
 And I hadn't written a single word of prose.